mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 that integer.
 Then, it adds all those n-1 coefficients together, and sets the n-th coefficient to the negation of that sum modulo q.

-A close reading of the above algorithm will note that the pack_Rq0 doesn't actually depend on the last coefficient.
+A close reading of the above algorithms will note that the pack_Rq0 doesn't actually depend on the last coefficient.
 This is because this code assumes that the polynomial is a multiple of the polynomial x-1; the unpack_Rq0 code uses that assumption to reconstruct that last coefficient.